datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions.md

 4. O Add the finance team to the Viewer role for the Project.
 Add the developers to the Security Reviewer role for each of the billing accounts.
 >B is correct because it uses the principle of least privilege for IAM roles; use the Billing Administrator IAM role for that job function.
 A, C, D are not correct because it is a best practice to use pre-defined IAM roles when they exist and match your business scenario; see the links below.

+An application that relies on Cloud SQL to read infrequently changing data is predicted to grow dramatically.
+How can you increase capacity for more read-only clients?

+ 1. O Configure high availibility on the primary node
+ 2. O Establish an external replica in the customer's data center
+ 3. O Use backups, so you can restore if there is an outage
+ 4. X Configure [read replicas](https://cloud.google.com/sql/docs/mysql/replication/tips#read-replica

+ >D is correct.
+A High availibility does nothing to improce throughput; it makes the service more accessible.
+B An external replica is more of a backup activity; it does not add to throughput on the cloud.
+C Backups would not make sense in this scenario.

+A BigQuery dataset was located near Tokyo.
+For efficiency reasons, the company wants the dataset duplicated in Germany.

+ 1. X Change the dataset from a regional location to mulit-region locations, specifying the regions to be included.
+ 2. O Export the data from BigQuery into a bucket in the new location, an import it into a new dataset at the new location.
+ 3. O Copy the data from the dataset in the source region to the dataset in the target region using BigQuery commands.
+ 4. O Export the data from BigQuery into a nerby bucket in Cloud Storage.
+Copy to a new reginal bucket in Cloud Storgage.
+Import into the new dataset in the new location.

+ >D is correct.
+BigQuery imports an exports data to local or multi-regional buckets in the same location.
+So you need to use Cloud Storage as an intermediary to transfer the data to the new location.A Datasets are immutable, so the location can't be updated.
+B BigQuery writes and reads from bearby buckets, so the new location can't read the old location data.
+C BigQuery doesn't provide a location-to-location move or copy command.

+Your client wans a tranactionally consistent global retlational repository.
+You need to be able to monitor and adjust node count for unpredictable traffic spikes.

+1. O Use Cloud Spanner.
+Monitor storage usage and increase node count if more than 70% utilized.
+2. X Use Cloud Spanner.
+Monitor CPU utilization and increase node count if more than 70% utilized for your time span.
+3. O Use Cloud Bigtable.
+Monitor data stored and increase node count if more than 70% utilized.
+4. O Use Cloud Bigtable.
+Monitor CPU utilization and increase node count if more than 70% utilized for you time span.

+>B is correct because of the requirement to globally scaleable transactions - use Cloud Spanner.
+CPU utilization is the recommended metric for scaling, per Google best practices, linked below.
+A is not correct because you should not use storage utilization as a scaling metric.
+C,D are not correct because you should not use Cloud Bigtable for such a scenario.